lesleytomosada/carcar/README.md

 Update a specific manufacturer|PUT|	http://localhost:8100/api/manufacturers/:id/
 Delete a specific manufacturer|DELETE|http://localhost:8100/api/manufacturers/:id/

-These can be used as samples to create inventory data via Insomnia, if needed.
+These can be used as samples to create manufacturer data via Insomnia, if needed.

 **Create or Update a Manufacturer**

 Only the name is required to create or update the manufacturer:

 ```
 {